lifancao/Street-Rendering/README.md

 ➡️ Please click the link: https://lifancao.github.io/acg-final-project/

-⚠️ It may take a few minutes to load for the first time, and color and light might slightly vary due to different monitors.
+⚠️ It may take a few minutes to load for the first time, and color might slightly vary due to different monitors.

 😊 Thanks for your visiting and have fun!